esantos2/Flappy-Bird-Universe/README.md

 ---
 ## Coming soon

-- Unique features/effects for each character
+- Unique background and physics for each character
-- Click to select characters
+- Background music and effects
 - Touch integration